johanna-oncken/Marketing-Analytics-DWH/README.md

 <h5>2.6.1) The Problem</h5>

 <p>The original <code>fact_attribution_linear</code> table distributes <b>revenue</b> equally across all touchpoints in a converting user journey.
 This enables questions like "How much revenue does each channel contribute?"
-However, it cannot answer efficiency questions like "What is the true ROI per channel?" — because <b>costs remain at the campaign/day level</b> in <code>fact_spend</code>, while revenue is distributed at the touchpoint level in the attribution table.</p>
+However, it cannot answer efficiency questions like "What is the true ROI per channel?" — because <b>costs remain at the spend-record level (channel × campaign × day)</b> in <code>fact_spend</code>, while revenue is distributed at the touchpoint level in the attribution table.</p>

 <p>Joining these two tables directly would produce distorted ROAS and ROI values, since the granularity mismatch causes costs to be either duplicated or lost depending on the join logic.</p>